yagiz-bayiz/flapping-wing-aerodynamics-prssm/README.md

-# Modelling Flapping Wing Aerodynamics with PRSSM
+# Modelling Flapping Wing Aerodynamics with PR-SSM
-State-space modelling of flapping wing aerodynamics with PRSSM.
+State-space modelling of flapping wing aerodynamics with PR-SSM.